I am currently building a website using Sanity and Sanity Shopify Connect and came across an issue with collections.

 }

-This works, as we don't see deleted and inactive products anymore.
-Regardless, one of the cool features of custom collections is that our editors can choose the ordering of the products, and here we lose that.
+But, one of the cool features of custom collections is that our editors can choose the ordering of the products, and here we lose that.

-Final solution: expanding references and pipe operator
+Solution: expanding references and pipe operator

 Here, the idea is to first load all the referenced products and then use GROQ's pipe operator to filter them down.